halcyoncoding/screen_automation_chatgpt/README.md

 # screen_automation_chatgpt

+This is no longer relevant with the public release of GPT-4 API

 A project to automate the use of GPT-4 to create personalized brand text by modifying existing text without access to the API.

 As of the time of writing, it is extremely challenging to get access to GPT-4 via OpenAI's API.
 As a result, a lot of the advantages it provides in the way of time saving via automation are severely curtailed.